-You can find your Tennessee planting zone by using our ZIP code tool or the Tennessee city planting zone map.
-Both tools, provided below in the post, will help you determine your exact USDA growing zone.
+You can find your Tennessee growing zone by using our ZIP code tool or the Tennessee city planting zone map.
+Tennessee’s USDA hardiness zones range from −10°F minimum (zone 6a) to 15°F minimum (zone 8a).

 Planting Zones Tennessee Map

-Please select or type your Tennessee city in the selction box below.
-Use top right corner button in map to change your map view by selecting layers.
+Select or type your Tennessee city in the selection box below.
+Use the top-right corner button in the map view to toggle map layers.

 Planting Zones